Diana (album)

-Diana (stylized on the cover as diana) is the eleventh studio album by American R&B singer Diana Ross, released on May 22, 1980, by Motown Records.
+Diana (stylized on the cover as diana) is the eleventh studio album by American singer Diana Ross, released on May 22, 1980, by Motown Records.
 The album is the best-selling studio album of Ross's career, spawning three international hit singles, including the number-one hit "Upside Down".

 In 2020, Rolling Stone named Diana the 394th greatest album of all time.